 Some thoughts on a two-week practical test of an EV – the Polestar 2.

-A couple of months ago, I test drive the Volvo XC40 Recharge – their first foray into electric vehicles and the only model locally available to test drive.
-As our petrol prices ballooned over the last 12 months, I’ve been seriously thinking about making the switch, and with my current lease running out, it seemed like a good time to switch.
-With a lack of available cars in the country and the inability to test drive many of the variants, I thought it best to hold off.
+A couple of months ago, I test drove the Volvo XC40 Recharge – the company’s first foray into electric vehicles and the only model locally available to test drive.
+As petrol prices ballooned over the last 12 months, I’ve been seriously thinking about making the switch, and with my current lease running out, it seemed like a good time to switch.
+But with a lack of available cars in the country and the inability to test drive most options, I thought it best to hold off.

 When we started to look at travel plans for Christmas, the prices of things started to add up.
 Rental cars have skyrocketed in expense, going from a couple of hundred dollars to a couple of thousand.
 I shit you not that the Holden Barina compact was at the low end of $2500 from some companies.
 Doing a bit of research, I found that Hertz had invested in a fleet of EVs and that this could be an opportunity to test out an EV over a period of time.
 So I bit the bullet, and my Christmas present to myself was to plonk down the money for two weeks with a Polestar 2.